38.4 Huffman Coding Conceptuals

 For each input type (English text, Chinese text, images), assemble huge numbers of sample inputs for each category.
 Use corpus to create a standard code for English, Chinese, etc.

 A corpus is a collection of pieces of language to be used as a sample of the language.
-Below is an example where we specify that we want to use the
+Below is an example where we specify that we want to use the ENGLISH

-corpus to compressmobydick.txt
+corpus to compress mobydick.txt

 Problem: Suboptimal encoding, which means our corpus does not exactly match our input.
 What this means in the context of this example is that mobydick.txt